ChunchuZhu/ChunchuZhu.github.io/_pages/about.md

 # 🔥 News
+- *2023.10*: &nbsp;🎉🎉 Our MECC paper "Knee Stiffness in Assistive Device Control at Quiet Stance: A Preliminary Study -Gayatri Sreenivasan, Chunchu Zhu, Jingang Yi " got into the MECC best student paper finalist!
-- *2023.09*: &nbsp;🎉🎉 Our MECC paper "Knee Stiffness in Assistive Device Control at Quiet Stance: A Preliminary Study -Gayatri Sreenivasan, Chunchu Zhu, Jingang Yi "  is selected for the Best Student Paper Award of the Robotics TC for 2023!
+- *2023.10*: &nbsp;🎉🎉 Our MECC paper "Knee Stiffness in Assistive Device Control at Quiet Stance: A Preliminary Study -Gayatri Sreenivasan, Chunchu Zhu, Jingang Yi " is selected as the Best Student Paper Award of the ASME DSCD Robotics TC!
 - *2023.09*: &nbsp;🎉🎉 The slip-reciovery paper is accepted by IEEE-RAL!
 - *2023.06*: &nbsp;🎉🎉 Co-authored papers was accepted by IEEE-CASE and MECC.
 - *2022.08*: &nbsp;🎉🎉 Chunchu attended CASE 2022, and gave a presentation.